alexisbiersack/CBT1-Major-Project-1/README.md

 ## The Design Process:

 I wanted to create a simple, minimal, and modern look for my website.
 Trying to be minimalist while looking elegant has always been my goal.
-My first framework for my portfolio page was this:
+My first workframe for my portfolio page was this:
 <br>
 <br>
 ![Previous](images/initial.png "Initial Framework")